 In previous posts we have defined what six sigma is and also looked at the history of six sigma.
 The next stage is to consider in more detail the six sigma tools that are used within the DMAIC framework.

-When in doubt, it is always helpful to refer back to the basic six sigma methodology of trying to reduce variation.
+Choosing the right tool to use is an important skill to master in six sigma.
+The right tool will help you understand the problem you are trying to fix, analyse the data, and point to a viable solution.
+A poor choice of tool can lead to wasted time and effort collecting unnecessary and potentially inaccurate data.
+At all times it is helpful to refer back to the basic six sigma methodology of trying to reduce variation.
 Reducing variation in a process is the way to achieve six sigma quality levels.
 Therefore select the tool that will measure, analyse, improve or control the variation most efficiently.

-The tools covered in the following chapters are not an exhaustive list of six sigma tools, but they are the ones most commonly used.
+The tools covered in the following DMAIC sections are not a definitive list of all the six sigma tools, but are the ones most commonly used.
 Every six sigma project is different and therefore the tools that are utilised will vary from one project to another.
-You don’t have to use all of these, and you probably shouldn’t.
-Think of it more as a choose your own adventure story.
-Use the tools that make the most sense, and ignore the others.
+It is also possible for the same tools to be used in different phases of the DMAIC cycle.
+However, they have been presented here in the phase in which they are more generally employed.

 Six Sigma Tools